child hand grabbing ball

 Training for Early Hand Therapy Providers

 Want to bring a coaching approach into your early hand therapy practice?
-Our 3‑part online workshop will teach you how to apply coaching concepts directly in your clinical sessions.
+Our 3‑part online workshop series will teach you how to apply coaching concepts directly in your clinical sessions.
 We’ll introduce the Applied Coaching Tool (ACT), an easy-to-use support tool that you can take into your sessions.

 Roadmaps to Early Hand Therapy